The best time to send your email is…

 Tip: Try this with a couple different mailings.
 It will be a bit more of a time commitment, but you can easily schedule in advance so you don’t have to worry about pressing send each time.

-Reaching your audience in right place at the right time
+Reaching your audience in the right place at the right time

-Unlike many other marketing channels, email marketing works because you’re sending messages directly to a place most people visit every day — their inbox.
+Unlike many other marketing channels, email marketing works because not only are you sending messages to people who have asked to receive them, but you’re also sending those messages directly to a place most people visit every day — their inbox.